Danny Fenster: Myanmar frees jailed US journalist | DW | 15.11.2021

 Both the former US ambassador to the UN and Fenster's employer have said that the journalist is on his way home, despite having been sentenced to 11 years hard labor last week.

-A US journalist who had been sentenced to 11 years in prison by a Myanmar junta court was released on Monday, his employer and an ex-diplomat said.
+A United States journalist who had been sentenced to 11 years in prison by a Myanmar junta court was released on Monday, his employer and an ex-diplomat said.

-Former US Ambassador to the UN Bill Richardson said Danny Fenster had been released from prison and handed over to him in Myanmar, adding that he would be soon on his way home via Qatar.
+Former US Ambassador to the Uited Nations Bill Richardson said Danny Fenster had been released from prison and handed over to him in Myanmar, adding that he would soon be on his way home via Qatar.

 "This is the day that you hope will come when you do this work,'' Richardson said in a statement.
 "We are so grateful that Danny will finally be able to reconnect with his loved ones, who have been advocating for him all this time, against immense odds."